-High school athletic programs and its leaders play an important role in the culture of its community.
-They have an incredible opportunity to not only lead young men and women on the field of play, but off it, in their community as well.
-Some coaches and athletic directors would even consider themselves as the public relations director between their program and the community.
+High school athletic programs and the leaders play an important role in the culture of a community.
+They have an incredible opportunity to not only lead young men and women on the field of play, but in their community as well.
+Some coaches and athletic directors would even consider themselves a public relations director between their athletic program and the community.

-A school’s image and not only that of the athletic program may largely be dependent upon the effort or lack thereof from the guidance of coaches and athletic directors.
-The best part of promoting positive, non-game related aspects of a program and gaining public recognition is that it allows others to acknowledge that a program is an education-based athletic experience and not just winning games.
+The public image of a school and their athletic program may largely depend on the effort or lack of effort from coaches and athletic directors.
+The best part of promoting positive, non-game related aspects of a athletic program and gaining public recognition is that it allows others to acknowledge that a program is an education-based athletic experience and not just about winning games.

-Over the past 5 years I’ve been fortunate enough to work a long side programs that have been thoughtful, forward thinking and empathetic in their community.
-Today’s athletic directors, coaches and athletes are doing a variety of things to establish a meaningful relationship with members of the community.
+Today’s athletic directors, coaches and athletes are doing a variety of things to establish a meaningful relationship and public presence with members of their community.

 1. Have A Relationship With Your Local Media

 Have a strong connection with local newspaper beat writers, radio stations and television stations.
-They may not be able to attend every event, but you are still providing them with positive examples of young people in the community achieving success on and off the field.
+They may not attend every event, but you are still providing them with positive examples of young people in the community achieving success on and off the field.

-Provide the local media with article ideas to feature athletes who exhibited exceptional sportsmanship and served as a leader for other teammates.
-Share stories about athletes who have overcome life hurdles and injuries in order to play the sport or to make the team.
-These are human interest stories that are sometimes very relatable.
+Provide the local media with human interest article ideas by featuring athletes who exhibit exceptional sportsmanship and served as a leader for other teammates.
+Share stories about athletes who have overcome life's hurdles and injuries in order to play the sport or to make the team.
+Human interest stories are very relatable.

 2. Elementary & Middle School Relationships